hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 - The combination of both is the `Primary Key`
 - Here are defined the partition keys and sort keys

-## AttributeDefinitions

-- Define all the attributes that are going to be used for query
-- Each attribute defined here must be either in KeySchema or GlobalSecondaryIndexes
-- Attribute created on-the-fly cannot be used for searching

-- **Data types**
-  - `Scalar Types`: String, Number, Binary, Boolean, Null
-  - `Document Types`: List, Map
-  - `Set Types`: String Set, Number Set, Binary Set

 ## GlobalSecondaryIndexes

 - GSI is an index with a `partition key` (hash) and a `sort key` (range)